jamoma/JamomaDoc/Drafts/buildAndTestBlogPost.md

 For Build & Test, we first defined a tag that was specific to each library or extension in the Jamoma Core and added it to existing classes.
 For example: in the DSP library we used [`dspLibrary`](https://github.com/jamoma/JamomaCore/blob/dev/DSP/library/test.cpp#L21), but in the FilterLib extension, we used [`dspFilterLib`](https://github.com/jamoma/JamomaCore/blob/dev/DSP/extensions/FilterLib/test.cpp#L25).

-The template method doesn't do anything other than report *"No Tests have been written for this class"*, but the point is to encourage developers to override it in a given subclass.

-###The steps

-1. makefile now looks for test.cpp file in a [given project](https://github.com/jamoma/JamomaCore/blob/dev/Shared/jamomalib.rb#L1708) - if present, it runs
+The makefile for each project now looks for `test.cpp` file in a [given project](https://github.com/jamoma/JamomaCore/blob/dev/Shared/jamomalib.rb#L1708).
+If it is present, the build process will run it.
+The `test.cpp` file for each project contains a simple [`main` function](https://github.com/jamoma/JamomaCore/blob/dev/DSP/library/test.cpp) that runs at the end of the build.
+That `main` function essentially breaks down into 2 steps:

-2. test.cpp in each project searches for classes registered with a specified tag.
+1. search for objects registered with a specified project tag
+2. for each object, send it a "test" message

-3. Once a list is generated, the test.cpp program runs through the list of classes and calls the “test” message for each one.
-If no customized test method is specified, we get a [harmless message](https://github.com/jamoma/JamomaCore/blob/dev/Foundation/library/includes/TTDataObjectBase.h#L126) suggesting that we should create one.
+If no customized `test` method is specified for given object, we get a [harmless message](https://github.com/jamoma/JamomaCore/blob/dev/Foundation/library/includes/TTDataObjectBase.h#L126) suggesting that we should create one.
 If it has been customized, the test method runs.
-4. IDE is now aware of the various test assertions.
-If one fails, the build will stop and IDE will highlight the line where an assertion failed.
+If an assertion fails, the build will stop and IDE will highlight the line where an assertion failed.
-5. Since you know your test failed and what code lead to the failure, you can easily refactor until it works.

 ##Conclusion

 ###What our C++ developers need to know

 * Every existing library and extension is now setup to take advantage of the build & test system on the “dev” branch.
 [See Issue \#131](https://github.com/jamoma/JamomaCore/issues/131).
 * If an assertion in your test fails, the project that contains it will not build.
-You should either solve the problem OR comment out the assertion and log an issue on GitHub.
+You should either solve the problem OR comment out the assertion and log an issue on [our GitHub repository](https://github.com/jamoma/JamomaCore/issues?state=open).

 ###What our C++ developers need to do